 Methods of CBD administration will have an impact on its overall effect.
 For example, bioavailability – the percentage of CBD absorbed in the bloodstream – tends to increase when cannabinoids are ingested sublingually, as opposed to other less direct absorption methods.
 Knowledge of product bioavailability is paramount, because the more compounds you absorb into the bloodstream, the stronger its influence on the body’s endocannabinoid system (ECS).

 The ECS is a network of receptors that react when exposed to cannabinoids like CBD.
 Oral administration is one of the most bioavailable options since CBD can be absorbed directly into the bloodstream this way.
-Edibles, however, must first pass through the digestive tract and be absorbed by the gut, a tedious process.
+Edibles, however, must first pass through the digestive tract , the liver, and be absorbed by the gut, a tedious process.